tvdboom/ATOM/docs_sources/api/plots/beeswarm_plot.md

 this, call the plot from a model, e.g. <code>atom.xgb.beeswarm_plot()</code>.
 </p>
 <p>
-<strong>index: tuple, slice or None, optional (default=None)</strong><br>
+<strong>index: slice, sequence or None, optional (default=None)</strong><br>
-Indices of the rows in the dataset to plot.
-If tuple (n, m), it selects rows n until m.
+Index names or positions of the rows in the dataset to plot.
 If None, it selects all rows in the test set.
 The beeswarm plot does not support plotting a single sample.
 </p>
 <p>